7 Effortless Nonfiction Compare and Contrast Activities: Teaching Ideas

-Today, we are going to look at comparing and contrasting in nonfiction text!
+Today, we are going to look at compare and contrast activities for nonfiction texts!
 This practice is important for students in their process of learning integration.
-Starting in Kindergarten, students should be identifying basic similarities and differences with simple compare and contrast activities.
+Starting in Kindergarten, students should identify basic similarities and differences with simple compare and contrast activities.
 Then, building on the skill each year, they will begin to integrate information from a variety of texts in 4th grade!
 This will help students conduct research, interpret information, and become well-rounded readers.

 Standards for Compare and Contrast Nonfiction Texts: